Conference Speakers

 Amy Consalvi

-Amy Consalvi is the Director of Education & Visitor Services at the Museum of Russian Icons.
+Amy Consalvi is the Director of Education & Visitor Services at the Icon Museum and Study Center.
 As an experienced educator specializing in visitor-centered and object-based learning, she develops engaging programming for a wide variety of audiences.
 She looks for new and exciting ways to connect audiences to the Museum’s collection.
 She received her M.A. in Museum Education from Tufts University and her B.A. in American Studies from the University of Massachusetts, Lowell.
 She previously held positions at the Concord Museum and the Lowell National Historical Park.

 Clare Elliott